ericung/notesaboutlife/README.md

 # Making money if you don't want to be a porn star

-Body - Presence is the bare minimum otherwise you're just cannon fodder Skills - Develop basic skills that isn't that fun Skills with Passions - Develop desired skills with passion Ideas - Figure out how to learn how to make new ideas
+Body - Presence is the bare minimum otherwise you're just cannon fodder.
+Just for looks Skills - Develop basic skills that isn't that fun Skills with Passions - Develop desired skills with passion Ideas - Figure out how to learn how to make new ideas